DennisD2/tomorrow/src/morrow/sa9054-info.md

 P1 can be accessed by special commands (Engine Commands) that are routed through P2.

 ## Starting point
 With the Morrow Spectrum Analyzer, I got a floppy disk containing Windows 95 driver library binaries, Header files and and a CD containing a GUI to access the device.
 The setup requires an ISA or maybe PCI-based VXI controller card inside the PC.
 I also have some manuals from Morrow, but have not the programming guide.
 All data from late 1990ies.

 My setting in 2018 is: Linux PC, no Windows anywhere.
-The Morrow analyzer is contained in a HP VXI Mainframe E8401A.
+The Morrow analyzer was inserted into my HP VXI Mainframe E8401A.
 The Mainframe contains a single slot UNIX workstation HP E1498A running HP/UX 10.2 as VXI Controller.
 The mainframe and the Linux PC are connected via 10 MBit LAN connection.

 ## Tools used
-To analyze the 20 year old code, I tried the `RetDec` decompiler which gives good results as long as the functions are not too complicated.
+To analyze the 25 year old code, I tried the `RetDec` decompiler which gives good results as long as the functions are not too complicated.
 The result gives good clues what the code is doing.
 Using `IDA Free`, which cannot decompile, but disassemble in a very nice way, it can always be found out whats going on.

 The issue for reverse engineering here is the enormous mass of code.
 Decompilation of the three DLLs gives ~133.000 lines of source